imjustbetterxd13/spongecake/README.md

 ## What is spongecake?

 🍰 **spongecake** is the easiest way to create your own OpenAI Operator that can use computers.
 These agents can scrape, fill out forms, and interact with websites or local apps.
-It simplifies:
+It helps:
-- **Spinning up** a Docker container with a virtual desktop (including Xfce, VNC, etc.).
+- Developers who want to build their own computer use / operator experience
-- **Controlling** that virtual desktop programmatically using an SDK (click, scroll, keyboard actions).
+- Developers who want to automate workflows in desktop applications with poor / no APIs (super common in industries like supply chain and healthcare)
-- **Integrating** with OpenAI to drive an agent that can interact with a real Linux-based GUI.
+- Developers who want to automate workflows for enterprises with on-prem environments with constraints like VPNs, firewalls, etc (common in healthcare, finance)

 ---